AY2324S2-CS2103T-T08-1/tp/docs/UserGuide.md

 * Updates the patient of corresponding NRIC.
 * At least one of the fields must be provided.
 * Existing values will be updated to the input values.
+* NRIC cannot be updated, while all other values can be updated.

 Examples:
 *  `update S1234567A hp/91234567 e/jd123@example.com` Updates the phone number and email address of the corresponding patient to be `91234567` and `jd123@example.com` respectively.